helgeryan/upwards-challenge/README.md

 - Create more defined custom errors to define the errors specifically to why they occurred.
 - Create a loading spinner so the user is aware there is an action occuring in the background
 - Create an error state to present the error to the user, and a button to reload the data if an error occurs.
+- Created a generic `UpwardsRouter` protocol instead of building it out in one constructor in the originally designed `APIRequest`.
+Having an enumeration that conforms to the `UpwardsRouter` ensures that when a new API call is created that all the required data for the request is set in the APIAction file.
+This can be used in the case other APIs outside of ITunes are used across the app.

 ### Testing